A Famous gourmet guide 1-star sushi restaurant expressing the true season via the technique and discernment

 Exquisite sushi in Shibuya, a perfect place for sushi dates and private dinners

 Its black chic exterior stands in great contrast with the interior counter made of pure plain wood, providing a great sense of presence that is highly appropriate for a well-known establishment with a highly skilled chef standing behind it.

 Chef Kazuki Kurosaki's nine-seat sushi counter, a short walk from Shibuya Station, is a restaurant I visit every trip to Tokyo.
-Although boasting a Michelin star, Sushi Kurosaki maintains a neighborhood sushiya feel and a relaxed, convivial vibe, due in part to the young, stylish, and affable chef offering an impressive array of otsumami and nigiri, which can be paired expertly with a wide array of nihonshu that helps accentuate the fine sushi.
+Although boasting a Famous gourmet guide star, Sushi Kurosaki maintains a neighborhood sushiya feel and a relaxed, convivial vibe, due in part to the young, stylish, and affable chef offering an impressive array of otsumami and nigiri, which can be paired expertly with a wide array of nihonshu that helps accentuate the fine sushi.
 Rooted firmly in Edomae sushi traditions, but dabbling slightly with modern trends, Kurosaki presents a thoroughly enjoyable sushi experience using a balanced shari featuring a blend of komezu and akazu vinegars.
 Chef Kurosaki speaks good English, which makes conversation about the sushi comfortable for international diners.

 Palace Hotel Tokyo Sushi Kanesaka

 A Famous gourmet guide 1-star Edomae style sushi restaurant that focuses on the quality of the ingredients

 Sushi Kanesaka, located on the 6th floor of "Palace Hotel Tokyo" which is the only 5 starred Japanese hotel in Marunouchi.
 This restaurant is the only member who remains the name of "Sushi Kanesaka".